fenago/intro-ruby/lab_guides/Lab_5.md

 Instance Methods
 ----------------

-As we learned in the previous chapter with regard to the `Time` class, instance methods are methods that are available on a specific instance or object of a class.
+As we learned in the previous lab with regard to the `Time` class, instance methods are methods that are available on a specific instance or object of a class.
 Instances have states that are held in instance variables.
 As you would expect, instance methods